Climate Risk, Sustainability, Insurance | Real Assets

-Here’s what nobody’s talking about: while headlines shout about companies retreating from sustainability and ESG commitments, the savviest companies are quietly using this moment to pull ahead.
+Here’s what nobody’s talking about: while headlines shout about investors retreating from green building commitments and ESG mandates, the savviest players in real estate are quietly using this moment to pull ahead.
 Why?
-Because they understand something fundamental – sustainability and ESG aren’t just about optics, they’re about survival.
+Because they understand something fundamental – sustainable real estate isn’t just about optics, it’s about asset survival.

 The real story behind sustainability and ESG